 If you are unemployed and you are returning to full-time or part-time work, you can keep your medical card for 3 years provided you have been getting one of the following allowances or benefits for 12 months or more:

 If you take up full-time employment you will retain your medical card for 3 years from the date you start work.
-If you take up part-time employment the three-year period starts from the date your income exceeds the relevant medical card guideline.
+If you take up part-time employment the 3-year period starts from the date your income exceeds the relevant medical card guideline.
+A qualified adult who takes up employment will not retain the medical card unless they have been getting one of the above qualifying payments in their own right.
 There are further details about the retention of medical cards in the Health Service Executive's Medical Card/GP Visit National Assessment Guidelines (pdf).

 From 5 June 2007 if you have been unemployed or not in full-time employment for at least 12 months and are assessed as in need of housing under the Rental Accommodation Scheme you may be entitled to retain your Rent Supplement.